TileDB-Inc/TileDB/doc/source/tutorials/tiling-dense.rst

     :header: **Tile extent**

       This is the size of the space tile along some dimension.
 A space tile can have a different extent on each dimension.
-However, all space tiles must have the same tile extents on the same dimension, since all space tiles must have the same shape.
+      All space tiles will have the same tile extents on the same dimension, i.e., all space tiles will have the same shape.

 .. toggle-header::
     :header: **Data tile**